-While it is anticipated that there will be a stabilisation of iron ore prices in the global market for iron ore, the timing of such stabilisation and the level of iron ore prices which eventually emerges is uncertain.
+While it appears to be the case that there has been some degree of stabilisation of iron ore prices in the global market for iron ore, the duration of such stabilisation remains uncertain.
+The level of iron ore prices in the global market for iron ore continues to be subject to uncertainty, particularly in light of the impact of the COVID 19 pandemic.
 Although the 2014 FS identifies the product from the Project and the potential demand for such product within a range of iron ore prices, there are no assurances that the demand for the Project's product will be sufficient in quantity or in price to ensure the economic viability of the Project or to enable finance for the development of the Project to be raised.
 Furthermore, the range of iron ore prices in the 2014 FS will need to be reviewed so as to reflect changed market conditions and changed expectations relating to the supply and demand for iron ore.